twidi/streamdeckfs/README.md

 You can combine this with the negate operator (`!`).
 For example `TEXT;text=ON;disabled=!$VAR_ACTIVE="yes"` will display the text "ON" if the `VAR_ACTIVE` variable has "yes" for value.

-Note that the value cannot contain a semicolon as it will be seen as the end of the current configuration option.
+Note that the value can contain a semicolon, as the variable are replaced before the parsing, so it won't be seen as an option separator.
+But if it's in the filename, `/` are not available.

 Here is an example showing how this can be used to display different texts depending on a state.
 This example will also show that a variable value can contain a variable itself, and that a variable does not need to be the full value of the configuration value: